Suebi: Archaeology

 In terms of archaeological evidence, the precursor of the Suebi in the early Roman-imperial era (roughly 1-166 AD, jüngere Römische Kaiserzeit) were in the Jastorf culture which existed in the pre-Roman Iron age (roughly before 1 BC, Vorrömische Eisenzeit) in what is now Eastern Germany and Schleswig-Holstein, centred around the Elbe river and its main tributaries.

 In the archaeology of the Roman imperial era as a whole (1-400 AD, Römische Kaiserzeit), the Suebi are associated with the so-called "Elbe Germanic peoples".
 This term (Elbgermanen) is commonly used in Germany-related archaeological scholarship, referring to populations who brought Jastorf-related material culture to new areas south and southwest of the Elbe, towards the Roman frontiers on the Rhine and Danube.
 In other regions west of the Elbe, archaeologists contrast the Elbe Germanic peoples with their Roman era contemporaries, the Weser-Rhine Germanic peoples to their north, and North Sea Germanic peoples still further north on the North Sea coast.
 All three of these archaeological complexes were however influenced by the earlier Jastorf culture.
 All three expanded westwards at the expense of earlier, pre-imperial material cultures such as the La Tène culture which is associated with Celtic languages.

 In modern archaeological scholarship the 1st-century movement of Suebi into new regions is more specifically associated with the "Grossromstedt Horizon", which was influenced not only by the Jastorf culture but also by the Przeworsk culture from further east in present day Poland.
 It first appeared in central parts of present day Western Germany, for example near the Main river.
-It then appears in the in what is now the Czech Republic and western Slovakia.
+It then appears in what is now the Czech Republic and western Slovakia.
 Scholars associate this with the Suebian settlements made in the mountains and forests by Maroboduus, as reported in classical sources.
 The variant of this horizon which associated with the Suebi of Maroboduus, is called the Plaňany-Group.

 The Alemanni first appear in historical records in the 3rd century, and were not called Suebi by contemporary authors.
 They only started to be referred to as Swabian in the early Middle Ages, for reasons which are no longer clear.
 While linguistic evidence is no longer seen as a basis for distinguishing the earliest Alemanni from the non-Suebian Franks to the north, as Maurer sought to do, scholars continue to accept archaeological evidence for their Elbe Germanic origins.
 However, the incoming population did not arrive as a cohesive “tribe”.
 The evidence speaks for wide-reaching communication, and ongoing contacts with distant regions, going beyond central Germany and as far away as Mecklenburg and Bohemia.